 “Everybody is different,” she says.
 “A physical therapist can do things like a video running analysis that can pick up on risk factors that may predispose somebody to injury.
 It might give them something to work on now and keep them healthy through the winter.”

 Although cold weather exercise has some risks, especially when compared to working out inside, it also has benefits, Ms. Theiss says.

 “Getting outside in the sunlight exposes you to vitamin D, which may improve your overall mood compared to being stuck inside all winter,” she says.

-Elayna Theiss, PT is an orthopedic clinical specialist and senior physical therapist in the University Hospitals Mayfield Village Health Center Rehabilitation Services.
-You can request an appointment with an physical therapist or sports services specialist online.
+Elayna Theiss, PT is an orthopedic clinical specialist and senior physical therapist for UH Rehabilitation Services at UH Mayfield Village Health Center.
+You can request an appointment with a University Hospitals physical therapist or sports services specialist online.